Anarchist communism: Formulation in the International Workingmen's Association

-As a collectivist, Bakunin had himself opposed the abolition of exchange value associated with communism, which he considered to be an inherently authoritarian ideology.
+As a collectivist, Bakunin had himself opposed communism, which he regarded as an inherently authoritarian ideology.
 But with Bakunin's death in 1876, the anarchists began to shift away from his theory of collectivism and towards an anarchist communism.
-The term "anarchist communism" was first printed in 's February 1876 pamphlet, To manual workers, supporters of political action. Élisée Reclus expressed his support for anarchist communism the following month, at a meeting of the Anti-Authoritarian International in Lausanne.
+The term "anarchist communism" was first printed in François Dumartheray's February 1876 pamphlet, To manual workers, supporters of political action. Élisée Reclus was quick to express his support for anarchist communism, at a meeting of the Anti-Authoritarian International in Lausanne the following month.
 James Guillaume's August 1876 pamphlet, Ideas on Social Organisation, outlined a proposal by which the collective ownership of the means of production could be used in order to transition towards a communist society.
 Guillaume considered a necessary prerequisite for communism would be a general condition of abundance, which could set the foundation for the abandonment of exchange value and the free distribution of resources.
 This program for anarcho-communism was adopted by the Italian anarchists, who had already begun to question collectivism.

-Although Guillaume had himself remained neutral throughout the debate, in September 1877, the Italian anarcho-communists clashed with the Spanish collectivists at what would be the Anti-Authoritarian International's final congress in Verviers.
+Although Guillaume had himself remained neutral throughout the debate, in September 1877, the Italian anarcho-communists clashed with the Spanish collectivists in Verviers at what would be the Anti-Authoritarian International's final congress.
+Alongside the economic question, the two factions were also divided by the question of organisation.
+While the collectivists upheld trade unions as a means for achieving anarchy, the communists considered them to be inherently reformist and counter-revolutionary organisations, prone to bureaucracy and corruption.
+Instead, the communists preferred small, loosely-organised affinity groups, which they believed closer conformed to anti-authoritarian principles.

 In October 1880, a Congress of the defunct International's Jura Federation adopted Carlo Cafiero's programme of Anarchy and Communism, which outlined a clear break with Guillaume's collectivist programme.
-Cafiero rejected the use of an exchange value and the collective ownership of industry, which he believed would lead to capital accumulation and consquently social stratification.
-Instead Cafiero called for the abolition of all wage labour, which he saw as a relic of capitalism, and for the distribution of resources "from each according to their ability, to each according to their needs".
+Cafiero rejected the use of an exchange value and the collective ownership of industry, which he believed would lead to capital accumulation and consequently to social stratification.
+Instead, Cafiero called for the abolition of all wage labour (which he saw as a relic of capitalism) and for the distribution of resources "from each according to their ability, to each according to their needs".